facil-io/cstl/fio-stl.md

               );
 ```

-Removes an object in the map, returning a pointer to the map data.
+Removes an object in the map, returning -1 if the object couldn't be found or 0 on success.

 #### `map_evict`